Skip to content

-More and more people are beginning to understand the importance of maintaining a diverse gut microbiota, and in order to do so it’s helpful to eat a balanced diet, consider taking probiotics to up your good bacteria, and get outside!
+More and more people are beginning to understand the importance of maintaining a diverse gut microbiota, and in order to do so it’s helpful to eat a balanced diet, consider probiotics for kids and for yourself to top up good bacteria, and get outside!
 We could all learn a thing or two from our kids about the very real benefits of making a mess.

 If you enjoyed this, you might be interested in my previous blog, also about gut bacteria and obesity: